Anonymous-Author980/BEAR_BGP_EVENT_ANALYSIS_AND_REPORT/README.md

 # **BEAR: BGP Event Analysis and Reporting**

 **BEAR** is a framework for generating comprehensive reports on **BGP anomaly events** using **large language models (LLMs)**.
 This repository contains the implementation of **BEAR**, including support for different LLMs and handling scenarios with **limited data availability**.
 Also, this repository includes implentation of **Synthetic BGP Anomaly Event Data Generation**.
+**Note**: This is only an anonymous repo for double-blind paper review.

 ## **Table of Contents**
 - [Installation](#installation)